 Why isn’t the current space meeting our needs? – Is your drab, uninspiring office lowering staff morale and hampering your recruitment efforts?
 Is your culture threatening innovation and collaboration?
 Try to locate the weak link in your company which can then be addressed when setting goals.

 Are we likely to outgrow our current space? – In this scenario any fit out project could potentially be costly as substantial business growth could mean your company has to relocate elsewhere, jeopardising future ROI.

 2) Define your Goals

+The next step on your office fit out checklist is to properly define and understand your goals.
 Changing your corporate image, attracting higher quality job applicants, increasing retention, productivity and wellbeing are all possible with the right office fit out partner, however these terms alone are often vaguely defined, offering little way of measuring success.

 Setting Specific, Measurable, Achievable, Realistic objectives over a set period of Time (SMART) is the ideal way of measuring tangible business results, which can also inform your office design company of the types of spaces your fit out will require.
 Our article on maximising the ROI of any office design project provides a solid starting point towards helping to define your companies objectives.
 Below is an example of a SMART objective and how our design team would respond:

 Objective: Reduce employee turnover by 30% within a year of completing the office fit-out project.

 Our response: In this scenario our design team would look at why your employees are leaving. is it the lack of quiet spaces affecting concentration?
 Is it due to a drab breakout space without adequate facilities?
 Depending on the scenario we may suggest implementing both collaborative and quiet working zones, using colour and lighting to create a welcoming and homely feel.